DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - then, logical and technical controls provide protection against logical attacks and exploits
       - then, physical controls provide protection against real-world physical attacks against facilities and devices
 - 1.10.5 Applicable types of controls (e.g., preventive, detective, corrective)
+  - These access control categories can fall into one of three categories: administrative, technical, or physical.
-  - **🔥Administrative**: the policies and procedures defined by an org's security policy and other regulations or requirements.
+       - 1. 🍏**Administrative** (also called directive) controls are implemented by creating and following organizational policy, procedure, or regulation.
+User training and awareness also fall into this category.
+Administrative: the policies and procedures defined by an org's security policy and other regulations or requirements.
 Administrative controls are sometimes referred to as management controls.
 They are the policies or procedures defined by an organization's security program.
 Administrative controls include hiring processes, background checks, data classification requirements, data labeling, security awareness, and training.
+         2. 🍏**Technical** controls (Logical Controls) are implemented using software, hardware, or firmware that restricts logical access on an IT system.
+Examples include firewalls, routers, encryption, etc.
-  - **🔥Physical**: security mechanisms focused on providing protection to the facility and real world objects
+         3. 🍏**Physical** controls are implemented with physical devices, such as locks, fences, gates, and security guards.
+Physical security mechanisms focused on providing protection to the facility and real world objects
+  - These access control types can fall into one of the following:
   - **🔥Preventive**: a preventive or preventative control is deployed to thwart or stop unwanted or unauthorized activity from occurring
   - **🔥Deterrent**: a deterrent control is deployed to discourage security policy violations; deterrent and preventative controls are similar, but deterrent controls often depend on individuals being convinced not to take an unwanted action
   - **🔥Detective**: a detective control is deployed to discover or detect unwanted or unauthorized activity; detective controls operate after the fact